 Learn more about Tuition and Financial Aid at Langston University.

 Based on this information, does Langston University seem like a good fit?
 Remember, the best school for one person may be a terrible fit for someone else!
 So ask yourself: Is Langston University a good school for you?

 If Langston University seems like a school you want to apply to, click the heart button to save it to your college list.

 To learn more about Langston University, choose from the options below:

 Then use the college admissions predictor to take a data science look at your chances of getting accepted at some of the most selective colleges and universities in the U.S.

 Langston University is located in the rural setting of Langston, Oklahoma, less than an hour from Oklahoma City.

-If you want to see Langston University for yourself, plan a visit.
+If you are interested in seeing Langston University for yourself, be sure to plan a visit!
 The best way to reach campus is to take I-35 to Langston, or book a flight to the nearest airport, Will Rogers World.

 You can also take a virtual campus tour to get a sense of what Langston University and Langston are like without leaving home.